Internet Safety: Five Free Ways to Protect Your Kids Online

 2. What is the difference between WEP and WPA security?

-3. Can my kids bypass controls if they use their phones?
+3. Can children bypass controls using mobile phones?

-4. How do I set up parental controls in Windows?
+4. How do I initiate parental controls in Windows?

-Go to Settings → Accounts → Family & other users to add a child account and manage restrictions.
+Access the logical path: Settings → Accounts → Family & other users.
+From here, you can add a child account and configure specific restrictions.

 Conclusion